fvalles/dbz-memory-card-game/README.md

   - **CardGrid**: A component that displays the grid of cards.
   - **Card**: A component that represents a single card.
 - Personalization
-  - Both the styled components theme and the modal component were created
+  - Both the styled components theme and the modal component were created.
+  - Characters images are preloaded to avoid flickering effects.